 Meetings The Steering Committee may meet in person at the symposium.
 In addition, the Steering Committee may interact electronically at various times when its advice is needed.

 Selection of General Chair and Program Chair The Steering Committee appoints a General Chair and Program Chair each year, or whenever new appointments are needed.
 In each case, selection of a new Chair is by vote among the members available, and is usually conducted by e-mail.

 Chair The Chair of the Steering Committee is appointed by consensus of the Steering Committee.
-The present Chair is Jonathan Millen.

 Amendment of Charter The Steering Committee can amend the charter.
 A reasonable attempt must be made to notify all active Steering Committee members of proposed changes, at least two weeks prior to a vote.
 Changes must be approved by a vote with a majority of active members.